Return to Nuke 'Em High Volume 1: Release

-Initially slated to be a single installment, Kaufman split the film into two volumes, much like The Toxic Avengers 2 and 3, after director Quentin Tarantino’s suggestion, à la Kill Bill.
+Initially slated to be a single installment, Kaufman split the film into two volumes, much like The Toxic Avenger Part II and The Toxic Avenger Part III: The Last Temptation of Toxie, after director Quentin Tarantino’'s suggestion, à la Kill Bill.

 Return to Nuke 'Em High Volume 1 began a limited North American theatrical release in the fall of 2013, beginning with a screening at the Museum of Modern Art.
 It expanded in January 2014.

 Critical reception

 Reviews were generally mixed.
 On review aggregator website Rotten Tomatoes, the film received an approval rating of 57% based on 14 reviews, with an average rating of 5/10.
 On Metacritic, the film has a weighted average score of 40 out of 100 based on 8 critics, indicating "mixed or average reviews".

 Variety deemed it "a hearty blast of Troma-branded schlock" while The New York Times said Kaufman fans "will be delighted to learn that time has eroded neither his love of nudity nor his disdain for political correctness."
-The New York Post praised the film for its "hilarious series of parodies: Carrie, Soylent Green, Glee, Cat Ballou, you name it."
 Horror magazine Fangoria gave the film 3.5 out of 4 skulls, calling it "undeniably funny, brave and so unlike anything put out today that it practically demands respect."

 Sequel

 Kaufman shot Return to Return to Nuke 'Em High AKA Volume 2 with Paredes, Corcoran, and Amico reprising their leading roles.
+This is not completely accurate.
+Most of what you see in volume 2 that involves the leads & Cretins was shot as volume 1 in 2012.
+To secure a distribution deal with Starz, additional footage featuring celebrity cameos & a faux news team was shot long after volume 1 shooting was wrapped.
 A Kickstarter campaign was set up to raise $50,000 for post-production costs.
 The campaign ended on June 24, 2015, successfully raising $63,615.
 The sequel premiered at the Cannes Film Festival in May 2017, with a Los Angeles premiere on March 8, 2018 at the Ahrya Fine Arts Theater in Beverly Hills, California.
-The movie will be released on Blu-ray on November 12, 2019.
+The movie was eventually released onto Blu-ray on November 12, 2019.